Nutritional Value of Frozen Foods

 How to Choose the Best Frozen Foods

 Some frozen meals are unhealthier than fast food.
 Check the nutritional labels to know if it’s good for you.
 Sodium, sugar and fats are common culprits of unhealthiness in frozen meals.
+You should also pay attention to what the foods are stored in.
+Avoid foods stored in any containers that are made from or with polyvinyl chloride, polycarbonate, or polystyrene.

 Look for entrees that don’t have a high amount of added sugar and sodium.